 - Finally, the conclusion.
 This is the period on the end of your sentence that sums up what someone has learned, what they can do with this information and where they can find more if they so choose.

+Don't forget about designJust because you can make an infographic without a graphic design degree, doesn't mean you can throw out all the tried-but-true rules of visual communication.
 The data you arrange should naturally flow from top to bottom.
 These elements should be presented in a way that guides the reader from one point to the next, often without them even realizing you're in control in the first place.
+Each data point should build and expand on the one that came before it, eventually leading the reader directly to the beautiful climax (or punch line) that they were after in the first place.